ctranoris/patras5gwiki/5g-autonomous-edge.md

 ### Added Services

 (These are planned services, not available simultaneously)
-- Kubernetes cluster in Openstack
-- Akraino Edge stack for Edge
+- Akraino Edge stack for MEC
 - EdgeXFoundry for IoT gateway functionallity
 - Intel OpenNESS for MEC